arslanmusaddiq/1DT308-Introductory-Project/labs/0_getting_started.md

 This assignment is all about getting to know the Atom development environment and to be able to run code on the pycom LoPy4 boards.

- * Install Atom and PyMakr plugin
+ * Install VSCode and PyMakr plugin
  * Connect LoPy4 to a computer
  * Connect to board in Atom and run code in console (on the hardware)
  * Upload files and run code on the microcontroller